lktslionel/proposals/ups.spec.md

 .
-├── .target/                          # Contains the resulting artifact of the `assemble` phase ├── .cache/                           # For caching purpose ├── examples/                         # Use this for useful examples ├── etc/                              # Configuration files ├── tasks/                            # Binaries and utility scripts used for the project mainly inside the Rakefile │                                     #   for the project mainly inside the Rakefile ├── scripts/                          # Common bash scripts available inside the container ├── tests/                            # Specifications │   ├── acceptance                    #   For accpetance testing │   │   ├── features                  #     Contains feature definition in Gherkin langage
+├── .target/                          # Contains the resulting artifact of the `assemble` phase ├── .cache/                           # For caching purpose ├── extras/                           # Miscellaneous, helpers, git-submodules and more ├── examples/                         # Use this for useful examples ├── etc/                              # Configuration files ├── tasks/                            # Binaries and utility scripts used for the project mainly inside the Rakefile │                                     #   for the project mainly inside the Rakefile ├── scripts/                          # Common bash scripts available inside the container │   ├── prepare                       #   - Install dependencies on the container: OS pkgs, etc │   ├── provision                     #   - Install useful pkgs │   ├── configure                     #   - Execute tasks for running our app │   ├── run                           #   - Execute tasks for running our app │   ├── backup                        #   - Execute tasks for backuping our app │   └── restore                       #   - Execute tasks for restoring our app ├── tests/                            # Specifications │   ├── acceptance                    #   For accpetance testing
+│   │   ├── features                  #     Contains feature definition in Gherkin langage